-The Department received a total of 117 permit applications and issued 113 permits during FY2017, as shown in the table to the right.
 The totals do not include applications received or permits issued for any NPDES permits.
 The chart below shows the total number of state permits issued annually for livestock waste control facilities since FY2007.
 The Department updated some existing Construction Permits, Construction Approvals and Operating Permits to Construction and Operating Permits if the AFOs updated their nutrient management plans (NMP) to current Title 130 standards.
 The NMP updates were mainly in conjunction with NPDES Permit renewals or transferred permits.